dendronhq/dendron-site/vault/dendron.topic.frontmatter.md

 Dendron supports frontmatter.
 By default, we add the following keys to a new note created with Dendron:

 -   id: a globally unique identifier for the note
--   title: your note title. used to label nodes in [[graph view|dendron.topic.graph-view]]
+-   title: your note title.
+Used to label nodes in [[graph view|dendron.topic.graph-view]]
--   desc: optional description about your note. will show up in lookup results
+-   desc: optional description about your note.
+Will show up in lookup results
 -   updated: unix timestamp of when note was updated
 -   created: unix timestamp of when note was created